reiver/graphql-notes/README.md

 Most **HTTP APIs** that were called "REST" were _not_ compliant with the original description.

-Therefore, it is disingenuous to compare GraphQL to the original definition of REST, since most people didn't use that.
+Therefore, it is disingenuous to compare GraphQL to the original definition of REST, since most people didn't seem to be doing that.

 ---